Gavin1937/ShareTitle/README.md

 mvn package
 ```

-Or, if you don't have maven installed, you can use portable maven shipped with project
+Or, if you don't have maven installed, you can use portable maven shipped with repository

 **Unix system**
 ```sh